Evaluation hero

 Conducting your project

-Where amendments to the evaluation are necessary (e.g., timeframes, changes to the study team), the applicant should discuss and agree these with the R&E Compliance Team beforehand.
+Where amendments to the evaluation are necessary (e.g., timeframes, changes to the study team), the applicant should discuss and agree these with the R&E Governance Team beforehand.
 This should prevent deviations to the approved study.

 Writing up your project